secar600/secar-documents/source/detectors.rst

 What to Do in an Emergency
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-If while filling the IC detector with isobutane, or anytime there is gas in the detector, the window breaks, follow the following instructions immediately:
+If while filling the IC detector with isobutane the window breaks, follow the following instructions immediately:

 - Close the gas IN valve on the gas handling system.
 - Open the bypass valve found also on the gas handling system all the way.